-The unique property is also home to important swamp rarities.
+This unique property is home to important swamp rarities.
 A Red Maple-White Pine-Huckleberry Swamp, one of only 3 known sites in the state, covers part of the island.
 Additionally, the property contains two state threatened plants, the cuckoo flower and nodding trillium, and a maternity roost sites for the federally endangered Indiana Bat.

 The protection of additional breeding sites for the Indiana bat could not come at a more critical time.
 In the winter of 2007, biologists in the northeast noticed a mysterious and unknown disease they called “white nose syndrome”.
 The name arises from the appearance of a white fungal infection on the muzzles of infected bats but the direct impacts of the disease are much more severe.
 Infected bats leave their hibernating caves too early, sometimes when there is still thick snowfall, only to find no insects for them to feed upon.
 This bizarre disease has caused high rates of mortality in bat colonies, including some Vermont’s own hibernating dens.
 Protecting breeding grounds, especially ones with a healthy source of mosquitoes and insects for the bats to feed upon, is a key action for continued bat conservation.

 From Middlebury: Head south on VT Rt 30 for approximately 5 miles.
 The property is located on the right (west) side of Rt.
 30, about 1/2 mile south of the intersection with Swamp Road, which is a marked road that turns easterly (left) off Rt.
 30. The property is just south of the Cornwall/Whiting town line, in Whiting.